Shagalaly

+Course

 The river originates from the Mount Ak-Cheku between knolls in Dzhilandy and Zerenda mountains.
 It flows northward along a wide valley.
-It flows into the southern end of the lake Shaglyteniz.
-The city Kokshetau is located on the river.
+Close to Lake Kopa it bends eastward and flows into the western lakeshore, near the city of Kokshetau.
+Then it flows out of the northern end of the lake heading roughly northwards.
+Finally it has its mouth in the southern end of the lake Shaglyteniz.